-- You must have an arrangement for deleting digital information and for securely disposing of paper records.
+- You must have a secure arrangement for deleting digital information and for disposing of paper records.

-2.5 The information you hold must be deleted as soon as you have no reason to keep it.
+The information you hold must be deleted as soon as you have no reason to keep it

 - These include the right to see all the information you hold on them.